-XAT is the gateway to the prestigious XLRI Jamshedpur and a few other good institutes.
+XAT is the gateway to the prestigious XLRI Jamshedpur and many other top B-schools.
 That is why quite a few students bank on it.
-The exam pattern is a bit different from CAT but people who have already prepared for CAT and other competitive exams will need to do some minute tweaking in order to ace this.
+The XAT exam pattern is a bit different from CAT but people who have already prepared for CAT and other competitive exams will need to do some minute tweaking in order to ace this.
 The XAT exam is conducted on the first Sunday of January.
-With XAT being just a few months away, it’s time to start formulating your XAT 2023 strategy.
+With XAT 2023 exam being just a few months away, it’s time to start formulating your XAT 2023 strategy.

 XAT 2023 Exam Pattern

 Before getting into the XAT 2023 strategy, it is important that you are well acquainted with the XAT 2023 exam pattern.